Gun control in the Soviet Union: History

+With the introduction of the new Criminal Code in 1960, penalties were significantly reduced for illegal possession of firearms, down to a mandatory two years of imprisonment, while the possession of melee weapons was no longer prohibited in the USSR.
 Fourteen years later, the punishment for illegal purchase, keeping and carrying of weapons was increased again to five years' imprisonment.
-However, unregistered rifles that were voluntarily surrendered were met without responsibility or punishment.
+However, unregistered firearms that were voluntarily surrendered were met without responsibility or punishment.